PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 12 Plans.md

 - [ ] Moment 3: Shamukaar
 	 - The players arrive through *the old well.*
+	 - Kozrak knows that he is not welcome here, and chooses to leave the party and return to the surface.
 	 - Various patrons of different species intermingle here.
 		 - Information may be sought from different NPCs.
 			 - **What do the schematics say/What language are they in?**